Mainstream Science on Intelligence: Response and criticism

 In a posthumous article in 1996, Donald T. Campbell, a former president of the American Psychological Association, included his own analysis of the Wall Street Journal statement, drafted previously as a letter to that newspaper.
-Campbell first remarked that:
+Campbell first remarked that "Of the 52 signatories, there were 10 whom I would regard as measurement experts.
+I do not have a list of those who were asked to sign and refused, but I know they included Lee Cronbach, Robert Sternberg, and myself."

-He remarked that the rhetorical organization of statements in the letter seemed to him to imply, inadvertently or deliberately, the conclusion that the black-white racial gap had a genetic cause.
+He went on to say that the rhetorical organization of statements in the letter seemed to him to imply, inadvertently or deliberately, the conclusion that the black-white racial gap had a genetic cause.
 He said that for statement 5, no provision had been allowed for differences in educational opportunity.
 Later on regarding statement 14, he judged that the claims for heritability had been made without mentioning that it was based on twin studies, where environmental opportunities had been excluded as possible factors.
-For statement 23, he said out that it was not possible to compare children of black and white parents that were "equally" educated, because in these circumstances the opportunities in the quality of education, both before and at college, would differ.
+For statement 23, he said that it was not possible to compare children of black and white parents that were "equally" educated, because in these circumstances the opportunities in the quality of education, both before and at college, would differ.
 For statement 25, Campbell remarked that Jensen had himself published policy recommendations concerning rote learning.

 As Hauser (2010) reports in his discussion of the editorial, there is not any general agreement about what is meant by intelligence.
 The editorial gave the following general definition of intelligence: